Phenikaai/phenikaai.github.io/_pages/home.md

 - Wireless Communication Networks (6G and Beyond)
 - Applications of AI in Smart Cities
 - Applications of AI in Art
-- Applications of AI in medical and agricultural imaging
-- Applications of AI in new material discovering

 For more information about our work see [Research](research).